oasis-open/odata-rapid/docs/samples/api-designer.md

 ## Overview

-The [RAPID API Designer](https://rapid.rocks/api-designer) is a simple application for designing a RAPID API.
+The <a href="/api-designer/index.html" target="_blank">RAPID API Designer</a> is a simple application for designing a RAPID API.
 It allows you to describe your API in simple [RAPID Schema Definition Language (RSDL)](../rsdl/rapid-rsdl-intro.md) syntax, view as runtime [Common Schema Definition Language (CSDL)](../spec/rapid-pro-resource_description.md), Swagger UI, or visually, and build sample queries against the schema.

 ## Try it Out!

-To try out the RAPID API Designer, just click [RAPID API Designer](https://rapid.rocks/api-designer).
+To try out the RAPID API Designer, just click <a href="/api-designer/index.html" target="_blank">RAPID API Designer</a>.
 You can start with the schema for the [Jetsons service](../samples/jetsons-sample-service.md) or design your own schema from scratch.

 ## Source Code